dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/awstats.md

 SiteDomain="raspberrypi-servergb.home-"
 ````

-But after this all, still getting a mail send to `root` user with this information:
+But after this all, still getting a mail send to `root` user with this information as there is a problem:

 ````editorconfig
 Date: Sun, 13 Sep 2026 19:20:01 +0200